-So what can make the new age of beer transport even better?
-In comes the crowler, the growler’s 32 oz. aluminum twin.
-If you haven’t seen a 32-ounce crowler yet, you will – and you will love it.
+So, what can make the new age of beer transport even better?
+In comes the crowler, the half growler’s aluminum twin.
+If you haven’t seen a 32-ounce crowler can of beer yet, you will – and you will love it.
 However, is one portable beer vessel a better option than the other?
 Both crowlers and growlers have their perks, so keep reading to find out which may be the better fit for your needs.

 Glass Growlers and Aluminum Crowlers: A Tale of Two Beer Containers

 With a growler, the brewer will fill the glass container with your choice of brew.
-They then seal it using counter-filled pressure to trap in the flavor.
+They then seal it using counter-filled pressure to trap in the flavor and preserve the carbonation.
 The process ensures pub-like freshness from the comfort of your own home – or anywhere else you choose to indulge taproom quality brew.

 The Upkeep for Crowlers and Growlers

 Growlers are glass and crowlers are metal cans.
 Like all glass, the growler needs repeat cleaning.
 Otherwise, foamy residue builds up and the craft goodness is not so good.

 Unlike the growler, crowlers can be a one-night stand.
 After you’ve devoured the 32. oz righteousness, you can dispose of the crowler and not need to worry about keeping it clean for every visit to your favorite drinking establishment.

 Growlers or Crowlers: The Difference is in the Destination